Michael Cahill (hurler): Senior

 Cahill made his senior competitive debut for Tipperary in a National Hurling League game against Limerick in 2009, however, he remained on the periphery of the team for the remainder of that season.

 Cahill made his championship debut in a ten-point defeat against Cork in 2010.
 Tipperray regrouped in the qualifiers and went on to reach a second successive All-Ireland decider.
 Kilkenny, a team chasing an unprecedented fifth successive championship, provided the opposition and a great game was expected.
 Tipperary got off to a great start which was bolstered by an early Lar Corbett goal.
 He subsequently completed a hat-trick of goals and Tipperary had a fourth by Noel McGrath to deny Kilkenny's drive-for-five and secure a remarkable and convincing 4–17 to 1–18 victory.
 It was Cahill's first All-Ireland winners' medal.

 Tipperary returned as provincial kingpins once again in 2011.
 A 7–19 to 0–19 trouncing of Waterford in the southern decider gave Cahill his first Munster medal.
 For the third successive year, Tipperary faced off against Kilkenny in the All-Ireland final, however, on this occasion Kilkenny were slight underdogs going up against the new champions.
 Kilkenny started quickly and never surrendered the lead in the 2–17 to 1–16 victory.
 In spite of this defeat Cahill later picked up an All-Star award.

 In spite of an indifferent National League campaign, Tipperary were regarded as potential All-Ireland champions once again.
 A 2–17 to 0–16 defeat of Waterford in the provincial decider gave Cahill a second successive Munster medal.
 Tipperary later faced a humiliating 4–24 to 1–15 defeat by eventual champions Kilkenny in the All-Ireland semi-final.

 On 4 September 2016, Cahill won his second All-Ireland Senior hurling title when Tipperary defeated Kilkenny in the final by 2–29 to 2-20.

-Cahill missed the 2019 season due to breaking his kneecap in a club training session in early summe.
+Cahill missed the 2019 season due to breaking his kneecap in a club training session in early summer.